SuadeLabs/fire/documentation/properties/risk_country_code.md

 ---

-The **risk_country_code** represents location or jurisdiction of where the risk of the product or entity resides.
+The **risk_country_code** represents location or jurisdiction of where the risk of the product or entity resides (trading location).
 This can be a subjective field and can depend on a number of factors such as country of domicile, the primary stock exchange on which a product trades, the location from which the majority of its revenue comes, its reporting currency or other factors.

 Countries are represented as 2-letter codes in accordance with [ISO 3166-1][iso3166].